-On December 3, 2015, the Company entered into an option agreement to purchase a 100% interest in the Clayton NE lithium exploration property located in the Clayton Valley, Esmeralda County, Nevada.
+On December 3, 2015, the Company entered into an option agreement to purchase a 100% interest in the Clayton NE lithium property located in the Clayton Valley, Esmeralda County, Nevada.
+Clayton NE consists of 50 placer claims.

 For the option to purchase a 100% interest in the property, the Company agreed to pay a total of 500,000 common shares to the vendor as follows: